 It’s not all bad… read to the end for the good news

 - Not very friendly and needed to know how to speak FRENCH!

 - The buses that were available “on the PROMENADE” were not on time with the schedule or “not running” at all.
 A local told us on Sunday afternoon’s it is at the discretion of the bus driver whether they want to stop at all the stops.
 We tried boarding three buses and were redirected all three times until we decided to just “walk” it out.
-We walked a lot, which was o.k. we walked 45,000 steps in two days (Thanks FitBIT)
+Our toesies were tired.
+Walking is required however and we walked about 45,000 steps in two days (Thanks FitBIT)

-- We tried to rent bicycles too from VeloBlue – grabbed my debit card information but the process was so complicated with call back numbers and downloaded emails and bikes that were broken, we bailed on that too.
+- Finally, we tried to rent bicycles too from VeloBlue – grabbed my debit card information but the process was so complicated with call back numbers and downloaded emails and bikes that were broken, we bailed on that too.

 After a long day of touring, one night, we took a taxi to go 1.8 km back to our apartment and it was €17.
 Yup, ouch… guess we should’ve just kept walking.

 Still not quite sure what is up with this disgusting neglectful YUK but ALL over the city you must be on high alert for slipping and slidding in this lovely brown doggie doo, JUST GROSS!

 - Be careful of where you stay/rent! – We rented an apartment that advertised a “sea view.”
 Jon (5’10”) enjoyed the sea view which was over the shrubs but with my 5’2” frame I saw nothing.